ztsrxh/RoadBEV/README.md

 ![image](imgs/fig_1.jpg)

 ## Future research
-This is the first exploration of reconstructing road surface in BEV.
-Future research can be improved in the following aspects:
+This is the very initial exploration of reconstructing road surface in BEV.
+Future research can be improved in many aspects like:
-* More accuract 3D-2D indexing.
-We directly index the integer pixel without interpolation of nearby features.
+* More accuract 3D-2D BEV query indexing, with spatial cross-attention...
+* Utilizing sequence information with temporal attention.
+The provided dataset filenames have some continuous sequences.
 * More advanced backbone.
 Introducting attention mechanism, transformer...
 * Classification with offsets.
 We regress elevation values with soft argmin(weighted sum of bins).
 Peak class with offset can also be adopted.
 * More efficient estimation head.
 For RoadBEV-stereo, the 3D convs cost much computation.
 More strategies can be explored.